theolivenbaum/resin/README.md

 Imagine a document as a row in a database table.
 In a document database you may store rows of data in that table with variable number of columns.
 There is only one table.

-If you have graph-like business entities you would like full queryability into, flatten them out and use paths as field names, so that Resin can understand them.

-In queries you reference document fields by key (or path).
+In queries you reference document columns (fields) by key.

 Do you need two tables?
 Then create two ResinDB databases.